KnugiHK/WhatsApp-Chat-Exporter/README.md

 ## Working with Android
 ### Unencrypted WhatsApp database
-Extract the WhatsApp database with whatever means, one possible means is to use the [WhatsApp-Key-DB-Extractor](https://github.com/KnugiHK/WhatsApp-Key-DB-Extractor)
+Extract the WhatsApp database with whatever means, one possible means is to use the [WhatsApp-Key-DB-Extractor](https://github.com/KnugiHK/WhatsApp-Key-DB-Extractor).
+Note that the extractor only works on Android 4.0 to 13.

 After you obtain your WhatsApp database, copy the WhatsApp database and media folder to the working directory.
 The database is called msgstore.db.
 If you also want the name of your contacts, get the contact database, which is called wa.db.
 And copy the WhatsApp (Media) directory from your phone directly.